New American$$$montrose

 Tip: The wine pairings (June Rodil curates) are unusually well-judged.
 Take them.

-Theodore Rex in Houston is Justin Yu's bistro on Nance Street, the warmer sequel to his now-closed Oxheart, with a tomato toast and seasonal blackboard menu that locals book first.
+Theodore Rex in Houston is Justin Yu's bistro on Nance Street, the warmer sequel to his now-closed Oxheart, with a tomato toast and seasonal blackboard menu.

 Signature: Tomato toast, Pork chop with grits